manigandanp/audio_transcribe/README.md

 2. **Batch Controller Task**:
    - Retrieves metadata about the Huggingface dataset.
    - Dynamically creates transcription tasks to process the audio files.
-These transcription tasks are queued into `gpu_workers`.
+These transcription tasks are queued into `gpu_worker`.

 3. **Uploader Task**:
    - After all transcription tasks are complete, it merges the transcribed audio chunks and their metadata CSVs.